lfr/lfr.github.io/special/_posts/2021-03-30-literally-infinite-money.md

 Throughout history when a group of people had extra power it was often directly or indirectly used to subjugate those who had less of it, and sadly those who wield this amazing power are no exception, they're just using it to wage a war but probably not one that you have in mind.

-This modern version of *imma bash ur stone age ass with my bronze age club* is a great story in and of itself, and no doubt will be the topic of one of my future specials.
+This modern version of *imma bash ur stone age ass with my bronze age club* is an amazing tale in and of itself, and no doubt will be the topic of one of my future specials.

 ## Conclusion

-Most people just can't wrap their head around the fact that money is infinite, which is why I didn't digress into any of the juicy adjacent topics.
+Most people just can't wrap their head around the fact that money is infinite, which is why I didn't digress into any of the adjacent topics no matter how juicy.

 Money can be scarce in a single household, but never at the US national level.
 There is absolutely no budgetary obstacle standing in the way of a monthly UBI for instance, and with [30% to 40% of its food production ending up in landfills](https://www.usda.gov/foodwaste/faqs#:~:text=In%20the%20United%20States%2C%20food,percent%20of%20the%20food%20supply.&text=Wholesome%20food%20that%20could%20have,and%20disposing%20of%20discarded%20food.), no reason to believe that this extra income would have any impact on the price of food just to name that one example.

-Ideally, the next time you hear someone say that money is finite or speculate on what may cause inflation I'd like you to look at them the same way you'd look at someone stating that daily showers have a negative impact on rainfall.
+Ideally, the next time you hear someone say that there isn't enough money for X in the country, or speculate on what may cause inflation, I'd like you to look at them the same way you'd look at someone trying to predict the weather based on daily showers.

 In reality the monetary system is made of two parts, a faucet and a sink.
 Here we went over the faucet and its infinite supply, in my next special we'll go over the sink, and let me tell you that one will be a doozy, so [thank you for following me](http://twitter.com/intent/user?screen_name=luwvis) and I'll see you at **2^8**!

+## Ask me anything

+If you read the whole article with an open mind, no doubt that you'll have questions, feel free to ask them on this article's thread and I'll do my best to answer them if they're short or perhaps turn them into an article if they're not.

 <div class="message-special">
-<h6>Why don't you write about code?</h6>
+<h6>Why not write about code?</h6>
 Developers are problem solvers, and as a humanist I see society as the ultimate problem to solve, and thus the ultimate and most rewarding challenge.
 And what can I say, we're way past <a href="/special/2020/07/13/the-end-of-the-apolitical-dev">The End of The Apolitical Developer</a> at this point.
 </div>